ncatlab/nlab-content/pages/8/6/6/5/5668/content.md

 The theory of categories is a GAT:

-1. Its algebraic theory of sorts is two-kinded, with kinds "Ob" and "Mor", and one binary operation "Hom(-,+)" with arguments of kind "Ob" and result of kind "Mor".
+1. Its algebraic theory of sorts is two-supersorted, with supersorts "Ob" and "Mor", and one binary operation "Hom(-,+)" with arguments of supersort "Ob" and result of supersort "Mor".

 2. Its operations include: